The Difference between Inbound and Outbound Marketing

 Many companies are missing out on implementing this into their marketing strategies.
 This is mostly because they lack a process to ask and to collect this type of content.

 By adding voice of customer to your marketing strategy, you’ll be able to increase trust in your company.
-This, in turn, will lead to higher conversion rate and more leads!

 To sum it all up, marketing is a crucial component of your business.
 However, it is an ever-evolving aspect.
-There are many forces at play, from marketing frameworks to marketing strategy to its execution.
+There are many forces at play, from marketing frameworks to marketing mix to its execution.